Early admission

 On September 12, 2006, Harvard University ended its early decision program, a move that had profound effects on college admissions nationwide.
 Harvard Dean of Admissions William R. Fitzsimmons explained the move was intended to decrease the privileging of wealthy applicants by the early decision process.
-In 2007, the University of Florida, the University of Virginia, the University of North Carolina at Chapel Hill, and Princeton University joined Harvard when they announced that they were discontinuing their early decision programtin an effort to help foster economic diversity in their student bodies.
+In 2007, the University of Florida, the University of Virginia, the University of North Carolina at Chapel Hill, and Princeton University joined Harvard when they announced that they were discontinuing their early decision program in an effort to help foster economic diversity in their student bodies.
 In 2011, Harvard University, Princeton University and several others reinstated their early decision programs.